therceman/proxy_server/README.md

 # Proxy Server
-A simple Node.js proxy server using Express nad http-proxy-middleware
+A simple Node.js proxy server using Express and http-proxy-middleware

 ## Requirements